Why Your Security AI Is Still Guessing – And How Retrieval Can Fix It

 The Problem with Traditional LLMs in Security

 Most LLMs are trained once, then deployed as static models.
-While they can mimic intelligence impressively, they often struggle in security environments where accuracy, context, and timeliness are everything.
+While they can mimic intelligence, they often struggle in security environments where accuracy, context, and timeliness are critical.

 Enter Retrieval Augmented Generation (RAG)